From Google to Apple

 Ecosystem effects of iCloud Drive include a more native sharing flow between your drive and apps (in both directions) and a tendancy for first-party and some third-party apps to use it as a default data store anyway (e.g. Pages saves documents there, Numbers saves spreadsheets there).

 macOS also pulls a trick where it invisibly queues up actions on iCloud Drive files that haven't yet fully synced to your machine yet.
-For example, if you are on your iPhone and download an image to iCloud Drive, then you open your Mac, the image will show up ~immediately in macOS Finder, before it has finished syncing.
+For example, if you are on your iPhone and place an image in iCloud Drive, then open a Mac, the image will show up ~immediately in macOS Finder, before it has finished syncing.
 If you try to open the file in macOS before it finishes, the open action will queue until the sync finishes, then execute.
 This behavior is nice compared to the industry standard of trying to open a broken file, but when you first encounter it with a large file like a video it's easy to perceive it as OS-level slowness or stalling.

 ⅹ YouTube Music → Apple Music